The 6 Best Ergonomic Keyboards to Improve Computer Comfort

 It’s expensive, but incredibly popular for such an unorthodox design.

 Not all of these keyboard come with Mac layouts or express support for macOS.
 Most of them, however, will work with macOS just fine.
 You can reprogram any issues you encounter with incorrect key mapping (mostly for Cmd, Option, and Control) with apps like Karabiner-Elements and Keyboard Maestro.

 To learn more, check out our full guide to using a third-party keyboard with macOS .

 Other Ergonomic Computer Improvements

-While you’re trying to save your wrists, spare a thought for the rest of your body.
-A laptop stand will elevate your display to a position that is less likely to cause stiffness and damage to your neck.
-Investing in an ergonomic mouse as well is a good idea.
+While you’re trying to save your wrists, spare a thought for the rest of your body: investing in an ergonomic mouse as well is a good idea.